scality/scality-glance-store/README.rst

     stores = glance.store.filesystem.Store,
              glance.store.scality.Store,
              glance.store.http.Store
-   **N.B** This is an configuration example.
+   **N.B** This is a configuration example.
 Just make sure *glance.store.scality.Store* appears in the list of *stores* in the *[glance_store]* section of *glance-api.conf*.

-3. Set to which Sproxyd connectors to connect to.
-Edit your *glance-api.conf* file and add, in the *[glance_store]* section, the list of your Sproxyd connectors configured to accept **query by path**:
+3. Configure the Sproxyd connectors to use.
+Edit *glance-api.conf* and add the list of your Sproxyd connectors configured to accept **query by path** in the *[glance_store]* section:

    .. code-block:: ini

     [glance_store]
     scality_sproxyd_endpoints = http://4.5.9.2:81/proxy/chord_path/,http://4.5.9.4:81/proxy/arc_path/

-4. (optionnal) Use the Scality Store as the default image store.
+4. (optional) Use the Scality Store as the default image store.
 Newly uploaded Glance image will be stored in Scality Ring.
-As of OpenStack Kilo, the default store has to be set in both the DEFAULT section and the glance_store section, for compatibility reason.
+As of OpenStack Kilo, the default store has to be set in both the *DEFAULT* section and the *glance_store* section, for compatibility reasons.

    .. code-block:: ini